Devskiller/devskiller-sample-ruby-calculator/README.md

 After candidate finishes the test, our platform builds the project posted by the candidate and executes verification tests and static code analysis.

-## DevSKiller project descriptor
+## Devskiller project descriptor

-Programming task can be configured with the DevSKiller project descriptor file.
+Programming task can be configured with the Devskiller project descriptor file.
 Just create a `devskiller.json` file and place it in the root directory of your project.
 Here is an example project descriptor:

 ```json
 {